markdwags/Razor/help/docs/index.md

 For more information about this version of Razor, read the [history](./history.md), review the [release notes](./releasenotes.md), and [download](./download.md) Razor.

-# Help
+# Help & Support

+* For information about how to use Razor, please review the [help guide](./help/).
-For more information about the Razor Scripting Engine, go [here](https://www.razorce.com/guide/).
+* For information about Razor scripting, please review the [scripting guide](./guide/).

 If you're unable to find a solution using the information here or you'd like to submit a feature request or bug report, use the following resources.